 How is Brightside Financial Care Different from Financial Education?

 Finances are the leading cause of employee stress, and it costs both employees and employers.
 While financial illiteracy can contribute to financial stress, it isn’t the only issue at play – and it’s not the root cause.
-In fact, research shows that one-size-fits-all financial education only correlates to a 0.1% in behavior change
+In fact, research shows that one-size-fits-all financial education only correlates to a 0.1% in behavior change.

 Brightside Financial Care is a relationship-based model founded in behavioral science.
-When an employee takes advantage of their Brightside financial benefit, registration is fast and easy.
+When an employee takes advantage of their Brightside benefit, registration is fast and easy.
 They can connect with their Brightside Financial Assistant by secure chat using the Brightside app, or by phone.
 This Financial Assistant becomes their dedicated “go-to person” for all interactions with Brightside.

 Financial Assistants work to establish trust and understand each employee’s unique financial situation and priorities, motivators, and barriers to overcome, with empathy and without judgment.